Psychological Therapies for Severe Mental Health Problems

 What we are trying to achieve

-Improving Access to Psychological Therapies (IAPT) for people with severe mental health problems (SMHP) is part of the NHS Long Term Plan (LTP), with the aim of:
+Improving access to Psychological Therapies (PT) for people with severe mental health problems (SMHP) is part of the NHS Long Term Plan (LTP), with the aim of:

 - Improved access to PT SMHP for 370,000 people receiving care in new models of integrated primary and community care for people with SMHP